andrezeitz/muscle-gym-milestone-1/README.md

 6. As a user, I want to be able to find the business contact details and opening hours.
 * Result: TEST PASSED
-  * In the footer you will find both phone number to the gym and a seperate email adress if you would like to contact the gym that way.
+  * In the footer you will find both phone number to the gym and a separate email address if you would like to contact the gym that way.
 You will also find the opening hours to the gym in the footer.

 ![Skärmavbild 2021-06-29 kl  13 19 46](https://user-images.githubusercontent.com/85236391/123931029-8c761900-d990-11eb-924e-5f724cdaf39f.png)

 7. As a user, I want to be able to connect to the business thorugh social media.
 * Result: TEST PASSED
   * You will find all the gyms social media links in the footer.
-All will have a direct link to the gyms facebook, twitter and instagram.
+All will have a direct link to the gyms Facebook, Twitter and Instagram.

 ![Skärmavbild 2021-06-30 kl  10 47 45](https://user-images.githubusercontent.com/85236391/123931133-a1eb4300-d990-11eb-8141-6531e948abd6.png)